 Berkeley Lab developed a district energy planning tool, known as DEEP, for campus and small district scale energy planning to benefit the United States and emerging economies.
 The tool integrates heating, cooling, and electric loads with low energy resources.
 It calculates the most suitable technologies for district solutions.
 Equipment cost and heating and cooling pipelines are considered to help users optimize the topology of the system and find the best technological solutions for a community.
-DEEP provides free cloud based online computational solutions.
-To use DEEP, please contact our administrator who will connect you with the High Performance Buildings team lead.
+DEEP provides free cloud-based online computational solutions.

 As numerous emerging economies are experiencing severe air quality issues, mitigating indoor environmental pollutants and protecting occupants has become a critical component of high performance buildings research at Berkeley Lab.
 One person spends 90% of his/her time indoors.
 Thus, providing occupants, especially vulnerable groups like children and elderly, with good environmental air quality is extremely important.